MontclairRobotics/FRC-Programming-Guide/src/Advanced-Java/HashSets.md

 ## HashSets

-You’ve just learned that a HashMap stores key–value pairs, with each key being unique.
+You’ve just learned that a `HashMap` stores key–value pairs, with each key being unique.

 A `HashSet` is similar, except it stores only the values, and each value must be unique.
 There are no keys — you just add elements, and the set makes sure no duplicates are allowed.

 Like `HashMap`, `HashSet` is contained in `java.util`.

-General Syntax for Creating a HashSet
+### General Syntax for Creating a HashSet

 ```java
 import java.util.HashSet;

 HashSet<ElementType> name = new HashSet<ElementType>();
 ```

-To add items to a HashSet, use the method .add(E element) where E is the element type parameter.
+To add items to a `HashSet`, use the method `.add(E element)` where `E` is the element type parameter.

-Here is an example of a set that stores String names:
+Here is an example of a set that stores `String` names:

 ```java
 public class Program {